 Healthy rebellion is gradual, occasional and varied in expression.
 Rebellion is not a way of life for the teen, and they are not consistently disregarding clear family standards.
 There is an ever-increasing dynamic of growing maturity.

-Healthy rebellion forces adults to let go and develop themselves.
+Healthy rebellion forces adults to let go and let their child develop themselves.
 It can be difficult for us as parents to accept that our children are growing up, but it is critical that we adjust and drop the “My little boy syndrome.”
 Failure to give our kids the room they need to grow can actually cause them to act out in more destructive ways.

 Healthy rebellion gives teens confidence and assurance with adults.
 It teaches them how to relate to adults as peers, and not just as subordinates.